 The typical objectives for this FPMRS sub-internship are based on the ACGME core competencies and are listed below.
 Based on considerations surrounding COVID, schedules and clinical exposure may need to be amended and may be different for different blocks.
-Rather than trying to predict the unpredictable, we will plan for typical objectives and tailor the experience as needed for each block during the 2020-2021 academic year:
+Rather than trying to predict the end of COVID, we will plan for typical objectives and tailor the experience as needed for each block during the 2021-2022 academic year based on the current state of COVID:

-1. Medical Knowledge: Upon completion of the one month elective, the student will demonstrate the following:

-a.
-General overview of the most common symptoms associated with pelvic organ prolapse, urinary incontinence, and defecatory disorders and explain the relationship between symptoms and anatomy b.
-Increased understanding for the medical and surgical management of patients with pelvic organ prolapse, urogenital disorders, and colorectal disorders c.
-Increased understanding of the anatomic relationships and pathophysiology of pelvic organ prolapse, urogenital disorders, and colorectal disorders including:
+- Medical Knowledge: Upon completion of the one month elective, the student will demonstrate the following: - General overview of the most common symptoms associated with pelvic organ prolapse, urinary incontinence, and defecatory disorders and explain the relationship between symptoms and anatomy - b.
+Increased understanding for the medical and surgical management of patients with pelvic organ prolapse, urogenital disorders, and colorectal disorders - Increased understanding of the anatomic relationships and pathophysiology of pelvic organ prolapse, urogenital disorders, and colorectal disorders including: - d.
+Pelvic anatomy: genital, urinary, colorectal, and musculoskeletal elements, including the vascular and nerve supply to each of the pelvic organs and structures - The anatomy of the anterior abdominal wall - Evaluating and treating urinary tract infections - g.
+General understanding of painful bladder syndrome/interstitial cystitis